MBP117thelemon/MBP117thelemon/README.md

-- 👋 Hi, I’m @MBP117thelemon
-- 👀 I’m interested in: coding! :3
+- yo! im MBP117!
+- she/her
-- 🌱 I’m currently learning: javascript (hoping to learn c++ soon)
+- trying to learn C++ currently dont have acess to learn it ;-;
-- 💞️ I’m looking to collaborate: on rts games!
-- 📫 How to reach me: on discord or gamejolt! "mbp117_the_lemon" for discord and just "MBP117" for gamejolt
+- you can reach me on!:! "mbp117_the_lemon" for discord (inactive) "MBP117" for gamejolt (inactive)"MBP117SCRATCHREEDONE" for roblox (inactive) "mbp117.protogen.club" for bluesky (active) and "MBP117" for comic fury (active)
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: i am a furry! obviously... also a femboy :3

 <!---
 MBP117thelemon/MBP117thelemon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.